ibm-cloud-docs/Cloudant/api/authorization.md

 and granted the required access permissions, the API key can be used in the same way as a normal user account.

-API keys, however, aren't the same as normal user accounts.
+However, API keys aren't the same as normal user accounts.
-An API key does not have access to the dashboard.
+An API key doesn't have access to the dashboard.

 An API key is primarily used to enable applications to access a database, with a determined level of access control.